-COULD A COMPUTER EVER BE CONSCIOUS?
+CAN A COMPUTER BE CONSCIOUS?

 Steven Pinker

 Steven Pinker is Professor and Director of the Center for Cognitive Neuroscience of the Massachusetts Institute of Technology and author of The Language Instinct.
-This article is adapted from his forthcoming book How the Mind Works (Norton, October 1994).
+This article first appeared in U.S. News and World Report (18 Aug 1997), and is adapted from his book How the Mind Works (Norton, October 1994).

 In one of the first episodes of the Twilight Zone [Season 1, Episode 7: "The Lonely" (aired: Nov.
-113, 1959)] a man named James Corry is serving a fifty-year sentence in solitary confinement on a barren asteroid.
+13, 1959)] a man named James Corry is serving a fifty-year sentence in solitary confinement on a barren asteroid.
 Allenby, the captain of a supply ship takes pity on him and leaves behind a crate containing "Alicia," a robot that looks and acts like a woman.
 Corry, of course, soon falls deeply in love.
 A year later Allenby returns with the news that Corry has been pardoned and that he has come to get him and a maximum of fifteen pounds of gear.
 Alicia, unfortunately, weighs more than that.
 When Corry refuses to leave, Allenby shoots Alicia in the face, exposing a tangle of smoking wires.
-He tells a devastated Corry, "All you're leaving behind is loneliness."1
+He tells a devastated Corry, "All you're leaving behind is loneliness."